Amourspirit/python_ooo_dev_tools/docs/resources/events/event_interal_note.rst

     For instance |app_name_short| can capture when are row is being removed from a spreadsheet internally; However, |app_name_short| is not aware when other methods are used such as user input.

-    For more indepth Events look into LibreOffice Listeners.
+    For more indepth Events look into LibreOffice Listeners and :ref:`ch04`.